Suspect in Gilgo Beach serial killings on LI in custody, sources say

 MASSAPEQUA PARK, N.Y.
-(PIX11) — A suspect in the decade-old Gilgo Beach serial killer case on Long Island has been taken into custody, law enforcement sources told PIX11 News.
+(WPIX) — A suspect in the decade-old Gilgo Beach serial killer case on Long Island, New York, has been taken into custody, police said Friday.

+Sources identified the suspect as Rex Heuermann, an architect who lives in Massapequa Park.
+He was arrested Thursday night in Manhattan, police said.
+He was taken to police headquarters in Yaphank and was expected to be indicted by a grand jury Friday afternoon, authorities said.

+Massapequa and Manhattan have been two key locations in the Gilgo Beach murders investigation for years, a senior law enforcement source told PIX11 News on Friday.

 The remains of at least 10 bodies were discovered in the underbrush along a 3-mile stretch of Ocean Parkway near Gilgo Beach between December 2010 and April 2011, sparking a long-standing investigation into the serial killer case.
 The earliest victims could date back to at least 1996.